sasdf/ctf/writeup/2018/HackOver/crypto/oblivious/README.md

 5. `x1 = dec(c1) % q`

-In paillier, multiplication in ciphertext is addition in plaintext, and exponential in ciphertext is multiplication in plaintext.
+In paillier, multiplication in ciphertext is addition in plaintext, and power in ciphertext is multiplication in plaintext.
 So the decryption result will be:
 ```
 let c = enc(z)